 - Expand the newly created Transaction, which will have the same name appended by the phrase 'Cloned at <timestamp>'.

 - Expand the Service drop-down list, and type the name of a new service to contain your duplicated transactions.
-For this example, we'll use My Salesforce Application for the service name:
+For this example, we will use My Salesforce Application for the service name:

 - Click Add Service.